Power of Attorney in Spain

 How to get a power of attorney in Spain with our legal services?

-At Pellicer & Heredia, we make the process of obtaining a power of attorney in Spain simple, fast, and legally secure for expats, non-residents, and foreign investors.
+As a leading international law firm, at Pellicer & Heredia, we make the process of obtaining a power of attorney in Spain simple, fast, and legally secure for expats, non-residents, and foreign investors.
 We assist you in drafting, notarizing, and legalizing the document, whether you are in Spain or abroad, so you can authorize a trusted individual to act on your behalf without unnecessary delays.

 Documents required